Consensys/doc.orion/docs/Tutorials/Migrating-to-Tessera.md

 By default Tessera uses an H2 database, however alternative databases can be configured.
-Refer to the following [SQL Data Definition Language files](https://github.com/consensys/tessera/tree/master/ddls/create-table) for help with defining with other databases.
+Refer to the following [SQL Data Definition Language files](https://github.com/consensys/tessera/tree/master/ddls/create-table) for help with other databases.

 !!! warning
     If migrating from an SQL database to Tessera then the JDBC driver must be